 So I have read 100 books from the last 5 years.
 Themes do keep recurring.
 Three mentions of kintsugi – one was actually in a prose book (Nancy Campbell’s The Library of Ice, fantastic) and not the poems by the same writer.
 But this is a sort of “ping” - kintsugi three times, I have found the edge in some way.
 Where the edge is, that is part of the frame.
 Postscript.
 I have now seen a fourth reference to kintsugi.
 Surely this is a signal to stop collecting evidence.

 Teaching a class where everyone assumes on day one that they are more talented than you.
 Maybe that is the story of our time.
 A poet with a pay cheque but without the will to write poetry.
-They certainly aren't there to read your work.
+The class certainly aren't there to read your work.
 Just the opposite.

-I have the “salt younger poets” anthology, 2011, hoaching with good poems, 50 writers who hadn't had a book out at that point.
+I have the “Salt Younger Poets” anthology, 2011, hoaching with good poems, 50 writers who hadn't had a book out at that point.
 A brilliantly edited book, they had done the research to an incredible degree of efficiency.
 So, if I do the catalogue checks, maybe 30 of them never got a book out.
 This is depressing; I am not sure I want to do the sociology.
 Writing poetry just isn’t that rewarding, it is easy to see why people give up.
 I am not going to do that catalogue work.
+(However, 24 of the 50 have a book within the PBS list I collated.
+Not bad.)

 I am interested now in the level of disillusion.
-I have a feeling that there were 990 poets in contention in 2010 and that quite a few of those have already quietly given up.
+I have a feeling that there were 990 poets in contention in 2010, and that quite a few of those have already quietly given up.
 The data section I examined in 2022 had too many people who had started in the last five years… the age spread wasn't right, it had too many young people.
 Someone gets a book out, even two books, and the feedback is almost inaudible.
 They wanted victory rather than serenity.
-So maybe of these 990 now hunting for success a third are going to give up by the next time someone does a large sample.
+So maybe, of these 990 now hunting for success, a third are going to give up before the next time someone does a large sample.
+Being turned down is just so painful, you don't want to repeat it and repeat it.

 No comments: